-Love to grab a drink when you can?
-Sure, you could get something great to drink during the weekends, while you binge watch on a movie.
-Or, when you’re having that fun night out at the bar.
+Love to grab a drink on a fun night out?
+Sure, you could get something great to drink during the weekends, at the game, or while you binge watch on a movie.

 Helium beer is one of those marvels that science has brought to us.
 It’s the perfect combination between the wonders of the universe and helium.